Mysticwaan/Mysticwaan/README.md

 <h1 align="center">What's Swinging? 👋, I'm Issa</h1>
 <h3 align="center">A Software Engineer Based in the UK</h3>

-- 🔭 I’m currently looking for a role in **ML or AI**

-- 🌱 Learning everyday about **Cyber Security and Networking**.

-- 🚀 Looking forward to collaborate on **Machine Learning Projects!**

-- 🤝 Feel free to reach out if you'd like to help on [Whiskers Voice Project](https://github.com/Mysticwaan/Whiskers-Voice) 🐈

-- 👨‍💻 All of my projects are available on my [Website!](https://mysticwaan.github.io/CV.github.io/)

-- ⚡ Fun fact: **my Dutch is almost as good as my English!**

 - 📫 Shoot me a email : **issa.marwaan@gmail.com**